kubernetes-sigs/kubebuilder-declarative-pattern/docs/addon/walkthrough/README.md

 based off of source annotations.
 In the future we may be able to generate RBAC rules from the manfiest.

-The RBAC rules are included in the `dashboard_controller.go` snippet you pasted above.
+The RBAC rules are included in the `guestbook_controller.go` snippet you pasted above.

 RBAC is the real pain-point here - we end up with a lot of permissions:
 * The operator needs RBAC rules to see the CRDs.
 * It needs permission to get / create / update the Deployments and other types that it is managing
-* It needs permission to create the ClusterRoles / Roles that the dashboard needs
+* It needs permission to create the ClusterRoles / Roles that the guestbook needs
 * Because of that, we also need permissions for all the permissions we are going to create.

 The last one in particular can result in a non-trivial RBAC policy.
 My approach:

-* Start with minimal permissions (just watching addons.k8s.io dashboards), and then add permissions iteratively
+* Start with minimal permissions (just watching addons.k8s.io guestbooks), and then add permissions iteratively
 * If you're going to allow list, I tend to just allow get, list and watch - there's not a huge security reason to treat them separately as far as I can